Skip to main content

 Per-operation authentication

-Not every operation uses the same auth.
+Not every operation uses the same authentication.
 The generated server maps each operation to its required schemes:

 # Generated in _auth.py